-Staff believes that the proposed rezone from the RR (Rural Residential) Zone District to a C-6(c)

-(General Commercial, Conditional) Zone District is consistent with the Fresno County General Plan, and recommends approval of Amendment Application No. 3835, including the Mountain Overlay District, subject to the Mitigation Measures, Conditions of Approval and Project Notes attached as Exhibit 1.
+Staff believes that the proposed rezone from the RR (Rural Residential) Zone District to a C-6(c) (General Commercial, Conditional) Zone District is consistent with the Fresno County General Plan, including the Housing Element, and the Sierra South Regional Plan and recommends approval of Amendment Application No. 3835, subject to the Mitigation Measures, Conditions of Approval and Project Notes attached as Exhibit 1.